webcomics/dosage/doc/web/content/comics/SmackJeeves_TheReborn.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Every teenage girl looks forward to her sixteenth birthday, and Angela is no exception.
 But on that day her life turns upside.
 Angela learns a stunning secret about herself, and finds herself caught up in war between two demon clans.
-Updated Mondays and Fridays.
+Updated Mondays!
 This comic may not be suitable for younger readers.
 It may contain violence, gore, occasional bad language and other stuff that may not be appropiate for readers under 13.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://reborn.smackjeeves.com/comics/">http://reborn.smackjeeves.com/comics/</a></td>